Ethical Child Trust Fund

 If your child does not have a Child Trust Fund they can open a Junior ISA.

-Child Trust Funds can be transferred to Junior ISAs, however if you transfer your child’s CTF to a cash Junior ISA their capital will be guaranteed but they will miss out on the potential of a stick market investment.
+Child Trust Funds can be transferred to Junior ISAs, however if you transfer your child’s CTF to a cash Junior ISA their capital will be guaranteed but they will miss out on the potential of a stock market investment.

 You can find out about Healthy Investment’s stocks and shares Junior ISA, which includes some capital and bonus guarantees here.